MenloOne/townhall/README.md

 3. Run IPFS daemon in a separate window: `ipfs daemon`
 4. Run the app: `yarn start`

-It should open a browser to `http://localhost:3000/`
+A browser window should open after starting: `http://localhost:3000/`

+Ensure you are logged into MetaMask and switch to your imported account.

 You can obtain the deployed contracts addresses with `yarn run truffle network`: